 - Suing the driver who hit you

-Florida requires all drivers carry PIP coverage, which covers medical expense and some wage losses regardless of fault and up to the policy limits.
+Florida requires all drivers to carry PIP coverage, which covers medical expenses and some wage losses regardless of fault and up to the policy limits.

 Filing a Claim With Your Collision Coverage

 Your policy’s collision coverage can help you pay for your vehicle damage if the other driver lacks property damage liability coverage.
 Your policy may have a deductible that you will have to meet before your collision coverage kicks in.